 Larry gave them all the technical specifications of the robot and answered any and all questions.
 And butting heads with a guy like Fyyg, there were a lot of questions.

-Once Captain Fyyg told Larry they'd take the surgeon, it thanked them and used its comm to contact a human sales associate before returning to (Continued from page 14)

-the wall, saying someone would be with them shortly.
+Once Captain Fyyg told Larry they'd take the surgeon, it thanked them and used its comm to contact a human sales associate before returning to the wall, saying someone would be with them shortly.